ricardovmartin/TFM-AdapNET-SAR/Dataset/Readme.md

-Folder with annotated images for training in XXX format
+Folder with annotated images for training in PNG format